d-krupke/slurminade/README.md

 ## Changes

+- 0.6.2: Fixes recursive distribution guard, which seemed to be broken.
 - 0.6.1: Bugfixes in naming
 - 0.6.0: Autmatic naming of tasks.
 - 0.5.5: Fixing bug guard bug in subprocess dispatcher.